calnix/stakingPro/Documentation/ContractExplanations.md

 - This function enables immediate termination of a distribution by setting its end time to the current block timestamp.
 - This effectively stops any further rewards from being distributed while preserving all rewards earned up to that point.
 - Distribution must exist and be active (not ended).

-## 10. States

-unpaused
-- all normal fns

-paused
-- claimRewards

-frozen
-- emergencyExit

-why disallow unstake when paused?
-- so that can update NFT multipliers w/o distruption
-- if users can unstake - this impacts base staked assets as well as boosted staked assets - causing drift in calculations
-- remember updateAllVaultsAndAccounts() is to executed repeatedly, and an unstake() could slip in btw calls the wreck havoc on calculations.